NtechSchool/cw-template/CourseworkGuide.md

 ## Repository structure

----
 This Repository files and folders:
  Coursework.

 1. ***README.md*** - This is the README (index) file for this coursework.
-2. ***Student_readme.md*** - This is the README file for the student(s), with the general information about the coursework and the procedure for performing the coursework.
-It may contain links to one or more .md files, which contain where to find tutorials and self-tests necessary to perform the coursework.
+2. ***CourseworkGuide.md*** - This is the Guide for the student(s), with general information about the coursework and the procedure for performing the coursework.
-3. ***TheChallenge.md*** - This is the file to write all answers of questions and challenges given in this Coursework.
+3. ***TheChallenge.md*** - This is where the challenge for this Courswork is given.
-4. ***StudentAnswer.md*** - This is the file to write all answers of questions and challenges given in this
+4. ***CourseworkSubmission.md*** - This is the file to write all answers of questions and challenges given in this Coursework.
+1. ***Coursework.md*** -  this is where the work is described.

-5. ***Tutorials.md*** - This is the file to write all tutorials and self-tests for this Coursework.
-The Markdown.md file will have a link to this file.
-A link should also added in this file back to the README.md file to make it easier to navigate.
+5. ***CoursesAndTests.md*** - This is where links to tutorials and self-tests relevant for this Coursework.
-6. ***.gitignore*** - Here you can add all files and folders that you want to ignore to be pushed to GitHub repository.
 7. ***src*** - This is the folder where the student put all the source code for the coursework.
 8. ***doc*** - This is the folder where the teacher put additional documents for the coursework.
 9. ***img*** - This is the folder where the teacher put images for the coursework.
-10. ***README_Teacher.md*** - This is the README file for the teacher, with the general information about the coursework and the procedure for authoring the coursework.
+6. ***.gitignore*** - Here you can add all files and folders that you want git to ignored and not pushed to GitHub repository.

 ---
 <hr style="background: gray" />